-We'll talk you through what to consider if you're planning to buy a portable air conditioner, how to install one and how to get the most out of yours.
+We'll talk you through how to install a portable air conditioner and how to get the most out of it once you do.

 First, you'll need a window kit (and a window)